Head-To-Head Analysis: ModivCare (MODV) and Its Peers

-ModivCare (NASDAQ: MODV) is one of 24 public companies in the “Transportation services” industry, but how does it compare to its competitors?
-We will compare ModivCare to related companies based on the strength of its risk, institutional ownership, valuation, earnings, dividends, analyst recommendations and profitability.
+ModivCare (NASDAQ: MODV) is one of 24 public companies in the “Transportation services” industry, but how does it contrast to its rivals?
+We will compare ModivCare to related businesses based on the strength of its profitability, valuation, institutional ownership, risk, dividends, earnings and analyst recommendations.

-ModivCare has a beta of 0.71, suggesting that its share price is 29% less volatile than the S&P 500.
-Comparatively, ModivCare’s competitors have a beta of 1.35, suggesting that their average share price is 35% more volatile than the S&P 500.
+ModivCare has a beta of 0.71, meaning that its stock price is 29% less volatile than the S&P 500.
+Comparatively, ModivCare’s rivals have a beta of 1.35, meaning that their average stock price is 35% more volatile than the S&P 500.

-This is a breakdown of current recommendations for ModivCare and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for ModivCare and its rivals, as reported by MarketBeat.com.

 |Sell Ratings